 Saint Polycarp of Smyrna was a pagan man born in the mid to late 1st century between 65-75 AD.
 Not much is known of his early life accept that he was converted by and a disciple of Saint John the Apostle.
 He became good friends with Saint Ignatius of Antioch and Saint Papias.
 Furthermore, they helped him in combating Gnosticism and Marcionites in the East and especially in Smyrna of which he was the bishop.
 St. Polycarp of Smyrna was also sent by the Eastern churches to discuss the date of which to celebrate Easter with Pope Anicetus.

-St. Polycarp was then asked to denounce his faith and the other Christians but he refused to do so and rather stated that, “Fourscore and six years have I served Him, and he has done me no harm.
+St. Polycarp was then asked to denounce his faith, but he refused to do so and rather stated that, “Fourscore and six years have I served Him, and he has done me no harm.
 How then can I curse my King that saved me.”
-St. Polcarp was then bound to a stake and those pagans and Jews observing in the crowd gathered up wood to use in the burning.
-The flames of the fire however formed around him without actually harming him in any way.
-The Roman proconsul was amazed and called to one of the executioners to stab him and he followed the command.
-The blood rushed out of St. Polycarp and put out the flames.
+St. Polycarp was then bound to a stake, and those pagans and Jews observing in the crowd gathered up wood to use in the burning.
+The flames of the fire, however, formed around him without actually harming him in any way.
+The Roman proconsul was amazed and called to one of the executioners to stab him instead.
+The blood rushed out of St. Polycarp’s body and put out the flames.
 He died on the stake.

 Few saints have heard the voice of God in the audible way that St. Polycarp did, that is a tremendous gift from God, and screams, “I am with you!”, even in the midst of suffering.
 Saint Polycarp also fits the criterion for one who more than likely compiled, edited, and published the New Testament.

 Saint Polycarp did not chase martyrdom, as many Christians of the time did, but rather waited for the appointed time of his passing and entered his final trial heroically.
 His feast day is February 23rd.